richardcsuwandi/richardcsuwandi.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I'm a fully-funded **PhD student** at [School of Artificial Intelligence, CUHK-Shenzhen](https://sai.cuhk.edu.cn/en/), advised by [Prof. Feng Yin](https://sai.cuhk.edu.cn/en/teacher/97) and [Prof. Tsung-Hui Chang](https://sai.cuhk.edu.cn/en/teacher/83).
+I'm a fully-funded **PhD candidate** at [School of Artificial Intelligence, CUHK-Shenzhen](https://sai.cuhk.edu.cn/en/), advised by [Prof. Feng Yin](https://sai.cuhk.edu.cn/en/teacher/97) and [Prof. Tsung-Hui Chang](https://sai.cuhk.edu.cn/en/teacher/83).
 Prior to my PhD, I obtained my BSc degree in Statistics (with first-class honors) from CUHK-Shenzhen.

 **Things I built and currently working on:**
 {: .about-lead}